SQream/sqream_docs/connecting_to_sqream/client_drivers/python/index.rst

 Loading Data into a Table
 -------------------------

-This example shows how to load 10,000 rows of dummy data to an instance of SQream.
+This example shows how to load 10,000 rows of dummy data to an instance of SQreamDB.

-**To load data 10,000 rows of dummy data to an instance of SQream:**
+**To load data 10,000 rows of dummy data to an instance of SQreamDB:**

 1. Run the following: